 - Human Anatomy (Min.
 3 credits or one term) As a minimum, the course needs to cover the gross and microscopic anatomy of the tissues, organs and organ systems of the entire human body, with emphasis on the relationships, interactions and functions of major structures.
 Most "Intro to Human Anat" courses fulfill this requirement.
 Physiology courses do not fulfill the requirement.
 A list of approved human anatomy courses for OT applications is found here.

-*If the prerequisite course(s) that you have taken does not appear on these lists, send the course name/number, institution name and course outline/syllabus to email@example.com.
+*If the prerequisite course(s) that you have taken do not appear on these lists they must be approved by the department before the application deadline (This applies to international and domestic applicants).
+To have a course approved send the course name/number, institution name and course outline/syllabus to firstname.lastname@example.org

 *Note: Course outlines/syllabus must be submitted, calendar descriptions of courses are NOT accepted.

 The department of Physical Therapy at the University of Alberta offers both an online Anatomy course and an online Statistics course that meet the OT department's prerequisite requirements.
 Click here for details.

 Note: students may apply to the program without having completed one or both of the prerequisite courses.
 However, applicants must upload a transcript into their application before the January 31st deadline showing that they are enrolled in a approved course(s).
 Applicants will then have until June 30th to provide the department with a final official transcript showing that they have successfully completed the course(s).